Mpox

 What should I do if I’ve been exposed?

-If you were in close contact with a person who has symptoms:
+If you’ve been in close contact with someone with symptoms:

-• Watch for the appearance of symptoms for three weeks (21 days) after contact with the symptomatic person.
+• Watch for symptoms for 3 weeks (21 days) after contact with the person with symptoms;

-• Don’t share personal items (bedding, clothes or dishes, for example).
+• Don’t share personal items (bedding, clothes, dishes, etc.)

-• Wear a mask when you’re around them.
+• Wear a mask when in close proximity (less than one meter)

 What should I do if I have symptoms?

-• See a healthcare professional as soon as possible for evaluation and, if necessary, collection of biological samples.
-Before attending your appointment:
+If you have symptoms compatible with mpox, consult a healthcare professional as soon as possible for an assessment and, if necessary, the taking of biological samples.
+Before showing up for your appointment:

 • Wear a mask